How to List User Groups on Ubuntu Linux with examples

 Below is how a typical Linux user account is added and assigned group memberships:

 Secondary Group — This group is not required and is only there to give users access to other resources they don’t already have access to.
-Users can belong to one or as many secondary groups are possible.
+Users can belong to one or as many secondary groups as possible.

-The primary user’s group is stored in the /etc/passwd file and the supplementary groups, if any, are listed in the /etc/group file.
+The primary user’s group is stored in the /etc/passwd file, and the supplementary groups, if any, are listed in the /etc/group file.

 List User Groups using the group’s command